Colorado Rail Adventure

 Day 1 - Denver / Georgetown Loop Railroad

-Your tour begins in Denver this morning, where you will board your deluxe motorcoach for the drive up to spectacular Clear Creek Canyon to Georgetown, where you will enjoy lunch followed by the first scenic rail excursion of the tour: a journey on the narrow gauge Georgetown Loop Railroad.
+Your tour begins in Denver this morning, where you will board your deluxe motorcoach for the drive up to spectacular Clear Creek Canyon to Georgetown, Here you embark on your first scenic rail excursion of the tour: a journey on the narrow gauge Georgetown Loop Railroad.
 The train's route connected the mining towns of Georgetown and Silver Plume and was designed as a corkscrew and includes horseshoe curves and four bridges across Clear Creek.
 It was completed in 1884 and operated by the Colorado & Southern Railway for both passengers and freight from 1899-1938.
-After your picturesque journey along the narrow gauge railroad, embark on a scenic drive south along the Front Range to Colorado Springs, your home for the next two nights.
+After your picturesque journey along the narrow gauge railroad,enjoy lunch in town followed by the scenic drive south along the Front Range to Colorado Springs, your home for the next two nights.
 Dinner is included this evening.
 Overnight Colorado Springs, CO.
 (L,D)

-Day 2 - Pike's Peak Cog Railway, Garden of the Gods
+Day 2 - Garden of the Gods/Royal Gorge Bridge and Park

 Day 3 - Scenic Drive to Durango

 Prepare for magnificent scenery today!
-The drive west over the Rockies is an incredible one as you cross Ute, Trout Creek, Poncha and Wolf Creek Passes en route to the glorious San Juan Mountains and today's destination of Durango.
+The drive west over the Rockies is an incredible one, en route to the glorious San Juan Mountains and today's destination of Durango.
 Travelling from Colorado Springs to Durango, we look for wildlife as we enjoy relaxing views of the parks and mountains of central Colorado while travelling over Ute Pass, the Continental Divide, and Trout Creek Pass to the base of the Sawatch Range.
 After lunch in Salida, we note the changes in the landscape as our guide explains the history, culture, and geology of southern Colorado while we cross Poncha Pass and enter Luis Valley, skirting the southern edge of the San Juan Mountains.
 Overnight Durango.
 (B)

 Day 4 - Durango & Silverton Narrow Gauge Railway